scheduleFederal rebates reduce each year until 2030 — Lock in maximum savings now

 Complete Installation

-Have your solar and battery system installed by your chosen CEC-accredited installer.
+Have your solar and battery system installed by your chosen SAA-accredited installer.

 5